plblum/jivs/README.md

 ```
 In fact, that’s about right, only with more properties.
 Those objects use the `InputValueHostDescriptor type`.

-> Like all Descriptors in Jivs, it only has properties, many of which are optional.
+> Like all Descriptors in Jivs, ValueHostDescriptor only has properties, many of which are optional.
 It is not a class either.
 You just create a plain old JavaScript object strongly typed with this interface.
 ```ts
 interface ValueHostDescriptor
 {